UNfukashigi/SDXL-LoRA-Factory/README.md

 ## 📝 License

-This project is released under the MIT License.
+This project is released under the Apache License 2.0 License.

 ---